ibab/datapipe/README.md

    - compilers
  - Interactive web UI that allows you to monitor, start and stop tasks (and possibly even restructure the pipeline and implement new tasks)

+## How are changes tracked?

+Datapipe stores its targets in a [LevelDB](http://leveldb.org/) key-value store.
+This allows targets to compare themselves to a previous version and decide if they are up to date.

 ## Example